janpetzold/prince2-foundation-summary/README.md

 - used to document justification for project based on estimated costs against anticipated benefits
 - one of the first things of a PM: ask for the BC (although many projects don't have one)
 - continuously maintained throughout the project (because changes in requirements can also lead to changes in the BC, e.g. if additional staff is needed)
-- needs to be verified by Project Board before project starts
+- needs to be verified by PB before project starts
 - Executive is resposible for the BC and for securing funding

 So what do you get?

 - output: what product will be delivered (for specialist users)
-- PRINCE2 distinguishes between specialist (given to users) and management products (documents for communication)
+- PRINCE2 distinguishes products between management (documents for communication) and specialists (given to users)
 - outcome: what can users do better with that product (result of change derived from output)
 - benefits: measurable improvements by using this product (advantages, usually by at least one of the stakeholders)